Robie writes to help people acquire financial strength. She got her MBA from the University of Venice, Italy.

-If you are similar to me, you are good with money, you like to save, and loathe to waste.
+If you are similar to me, you are good with money, you love to find good bargains, and you hate to waste.

 In short, we do our best to get the most out of every dollar spent, we are frugal.

 I stick with best/good quality items, trying to find them on sale; I avoid the cheapest products, especially if I don't like what's on the label.
 I totally believe that we are what we eat.

 That said, I'd like to share some examples of my experience in handling finances.

 In our family, the rule of thumb is: "If we can't afford it, we don't get it."